Davis Alexander: College career

-Alexander played college football for the Portland State Vikings from 2017 to 2021.
-At Portland State, he started for four of his five seasons, throwing 63 touchdowns and 31 interceptions.
+Alexander played college football for the Portland State Vikings from 2016 to 2021.
+At Portland State, he started for four of his five post red-shirt seasons, throwing 63 touchdowns and 31 interceptions.
 He finished his career behind Neil Lomax in almost every statistical category for quarterbacks in team history.
 At Portland State, he majored in Social Innovation and Social Entrepreneurship.

 Professional career

 Alexander signed with the Montreal Alouettes on February 7, 2022.
 During the final preseason game against the Ottawa Redblacks, he drove the team 71 yards for a 27–26 win.
 Following training camp, he began the season on the practice roster, but was elevated to the active roster on June 23, 2022, against the Saskatchewan Roughriders, where he dressed in his first professional game.
 He reverted to the practice roster after Vernon Adams was moved back to the active roster in a backup capacity.
-Following Adams' move back to the injured list and subsequent trade to the BC Lions, Alexander became the team's third-string quarterback behind Trevor Harris and Dominique Davis, and dressed in the last 12 regular season games.
+Following Adam's move back to the injured list and subsequent trade to the BC Lions, Alexander became the team's third-string quarterback behind Trevor Harris and Dominique Davis, and dressed in the last 12 regular season games.
 He played as the team's primary backup in the final game of the regular season behind Davis, where he also saw his first real playing time.
 In that game, Alexander completed eight of 13 pass attempts for 89 yards and an interception.
 He also had five carries for 22 yards and his first professional touchdown.
 He also dressed in both post-season games that year.